chodera/portfolio/_posts/2019-05-22-refugee_attacks.md

 ## 1. Scraping "Chronik flüchtlingsfeindlicher Vorfälle"

+In a first step, the data, which is contained on several hundreds of pages, needs to be scraped.

 ### Setup

 Modules to be loaded are numpy and pandas for handling the data, requests-html for scraping the website, as well as seaborn for plotting.